src-d/sourced-ce/docs/usage/commands.md

 # List of `sourced` Sub-Commands

-`sourced` binary offers you different kind of sub-commands:
+`sourced` binary offers you different kinds of sub-commands:
 - [to manage their containers](#manage-containers)
 - [to manage **source{d} CE** configuration](#manage-configuration)
 - [to open interfaces to access its data](#open-interfaces)